Press ESC to close

 As of January 1, 2024, Alberta’s population stood at 4,800,768, marking a significant growth trend.
 Over the past year, the province experienced a robust increase of 202,324 people, translating to a growth rate of 4.4%.
 This is the highest annual growth rate since 1981 and a notable jump from the 3.0% growth recorded in the previous year.
 Alberta’s growth notably outpaced the national average, with Canada seeing a growth rate of 0.6% in the last quarter of 2023.
 Alberta led the four largest provinces in population growth during the fourth quarter, with Ontario following at 0.69%, British Columbia at 0.52%, and Quebec at 0.41%.
 The main driver of Alberta’s rapid growth was international net migration, contributing 0.65% to the increase.
 Additionally, net interprovincial migration added 0.21%, while natural increases (births minus deaths) contributed 0.07%.
 Alberta has consistently seen the highest net interprovincial migration gains in Canada for six consecutive quarters, with a net gain of 9,913 new residents in the fourth quarter alone.
 The province also recorded the largest gain from interprovincial migration in 2023, with an increase of 55,107 people, the highest since records began in 1972.
 This trend marks a reversal between 2016 and 2021 when Alberta experienced a net loss of residents to other provinces.
 The most significant influx of interprovincial migrants came from Ontario (3,812), British Columbia (2,991), Manitoba (1,058), and Saskatchewan (763).
 In terms of natural increase, Alberta, alongside Manitoba, recorded the highest growth rates among the provinces, with Alberta adding 3,410 people in the fourth quarter from a natural increase.

-List of Stat Holidays Alberta 2024 FAQs About Alberta Stat Holidays Ready to make the most of your stat holidays…
+List of Stat Holidays Alberta 2025 FAQs About Alberta Stat Holidays Alberta knows how to throw a party, and not…